kundi/frontend-test-assignment/README.md

 - Ensure the application uses the latest Ember.js version for compatibility and features.

 ### 2. Data Model
 - Define a data model representing the items to be displayed in the table.
-The base model should be derived from the
+The base model should be derived from the `keywords-results.json` file
 - Include at least 5-7 fields, two of which should be dynamic and fetched based on the `competitors-data.json`

 ### 3. API Integration